iliyalb/OpenGL-Pong/README.md

 # OpenGL Classic Games
-A collection of retro games reimplemented in Open Graphics Library
+A revision of Pong 1972 clone reimplemented in Open Graphics Library

-OpenGL1: Pong 1972 clone

-OpenGL2: [WIP]

 ## Installing OpenGL
 Download the content of GLUT32 folder and follow the steps below.